Mun Jeong-hyeon: Opposition to U.S. military

 Mun became one of the leaders of the anti-American movement in South Korea in the 1980s, describing the military presence as an "occupation force".
 The movement was at first small due to the country's conservatism and the association between anti-Americanism and communism, but grew into a mainstream movement over the following decades.
 When the Status of forces agreement between South Korea and the U.S. was being renegotiated in 1999, Mun led public action against it.

-In December 2002, Mun spoke at a rally against the U.S military presence after an armored vehicle operated by a U.S. soldier killed two South Korean teenage girls in the Yangju highway incident.
-He also began a hunger strike one block from the U.S. Embassy in Seoul.
+In December 2002, Mun spoke at a rally against the U.S. military presence after an armored vehicle operated by a U.S. soldier killed two South Korean teenage girls in the Yangju highway incident.

 Mun also spent several years as a leader of the Daechuri Protests, a resistance movement in opposition to the expansion of Camp Humphreys, a U.S. Army garrison.
 The expansion tripled the base in size and forced a number of residents from their home villages.
 In 2005, a warrant was issued for his arrest following a large protest that led to clashes between demonstrators and riot police.
 Two years later, Mun acknowledged that it had become physically impossible to continue to block the expansion site—which was then guarded by South Korean soldiers and concertina wire—but maintained his belief that the activists' cause was "just" and that the U.S. military would someday have to leave South Korea.

 Mun moved to Gangjeong Village, Seogwipo City, Jeju Province, in 2011 to live in solidarity with protesters against the construction of an ROK Naval base, which in his opinion will also be a U.S. Naval base in some way.
 In April 2012, he fell from a concrete tetrapod during a protest, fracturing several vertebrae.